semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 ### `SEMGREP_TIMEOUT`

-Set `SEMGREP_TIMEOUT` in your CI job to define a custom timeout.
+Set `SEMGREP_TIMEOUT` to define a custom timeout.
 The value must be in seconds.
 The default value is 1800 seconds (30 minutes).

 Example: